SQL Server Pricing and Licensing Guide 2026: Editions, Models, and How to Choose

 FROM sys.objects;

-In 2025, choose Standard Developer if you are developing against Standard Edition limits — this accurately reflects the 32-core and 256GB RAM caps of the production environment.
+-- Standard Developer accurately reflects the 32-core and 256GB RAM caps

 Create a feature checklist and map each requirement to the minimum edition that provides it: